Kingsbridge Road station (IRT Jerome Avenue Line): Station layout

 The station has three tracks and two side platforms.
 The 4 stops here at all times.
 The middle track is generally not used in revenue service.
 It is a typical IRT elevated station.
 The Kingsbridge Armory rises immediately to the west of the station.

 Exits

 The station has a wooden mezzanine under the tracks.
 Exit stairs go to both northern corners of Jerome Avenue and Kingsbridge Road.
-There are two stairs to the northeast corner and one to the northwest.
+There are two stairs to the northeast corner and two to the northwest.